Version 3.12.0

 The GM is free to do as much or as little planning as they wish, though anything that isn't planned ahead of time will need to be improvised in the moment.

 Here are three possible approaches to GM preparation.
 None of them are inherently better or worse, it's just a question of what works best for the GM and their players, and that's something the GM will probably learn from experience.
+Tools marked with an asterisk can be found later, in the optional section of the rules.

 Low/no prep.
 The GM mostly improvises situations.
 Useful tools: GM moves*, incorporating player ideas*.
 Recommended reading: the Spouting Lore blog article "My recipe for starting adventures"